maximebj/agb.plugin/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.9.9 (XX/04/2020) =
+* Added: newer editor blocks can now be disabled
+* Improved: missing strings in translation

 = 1.9.8 (12/04/2020) =
 * Fixed: Due to a bug on wp.org, translations for the blocks are defined directly on this plugin